Talking to your child about being safe online can protect them, build trust and know how to get help.

 Some things you should remember when you talk to your child:

-- consider your own online behaviour when talking to your child about theirs
+- consider your own online behavior when talking to your child about theirs

-- being online is important to your child and is part of their daily life
+- that being online is important to your child and is part of their daily life

 Negative experiences online